Guidelines for Presenters

 Presentation Time Limits

-It is vital that you limit the length of your paper in order to allow time for your fellow panelists and for discussion from the audience.
-For a typical three-paper session, individual papers must be no more than twenty minutes in length; while in a four-paper session, individual papers must be no more than fifteen minutes in length.
+Please limit the length of your presentation to allow time for your fellow panelists and for audience discussion.
+For a typical three-paper session, the presentation of an individual paper must be no more than twenty minutes in length.
+For a four-paper session, please limit your presentation to fifteen minutes.

 Paper Deadline and Roles for Chairs and Commentators